-Emotions aren’t out there, they’re inside.
+Emotions aren’t out there; they’re inside.
 In your tissue, in your cells.
 Pretty much every thought we have has an emotional charge to it, either positive or negative.
 There are few neutral thoughts.
 When thoughts trigger an emotion in the body, it is via our brain chemistry, our hormones and our nervous system.
 A physical change occurs in the body.
 Psychologists know that our posture can influence our emotional state (Riskind & Gotay).
-Yogis believe that the physical body reflects what’s going on in the mind and vice versa and that emotions are energetic changes in the body.
+Yogis believe that the physical body reflects what’s going on in the mind and vice versa and those emotions are energetic changes in the body.
 Energy in motion.
 Yoga is based heavily on the concept of energy, specifically prana or life force energy.
 The word yoga means to unite mind and body and the ultimate goal of yoga, achieving Samadhi, is the experience of enlightenment and oneness when our consciousness merges with the divine.

 How does yoga stir up emotions?

-The practice of yoga is one of purification.
+The practise of yoga is one of purification.
 Purification of the body, purification of the mind and purification of the spirit.
 As you undertake the process of yoga, you will notice your body respond.
 Once the body is clear, then yoga deals with the emotional and mental stuff that was lurking behind your physical stuff.

-Initially we practise yoga because it feels good and our body responds with fewer aches and pains, more energy and feelings of wellness.
+Initially, we practise yoga because it feels good, and our body responds with fewer aches and pains, more energy and feelings of wellness.
 This is just the start.

 When I reached this stage, it was like hitting a wall.
 WTF?
 How come I don’t feel good anymore?
-I’d enjoyed releasing tension and stress from my body and freeing up energy and I was comfortable with not dealing with my issues.
+I’d enjoyed releasing tension and stress from my body and freeing up energy, and I was comfortable with not dealing with my issues.
 Paradoxically, the more I tried to hide from my dissatisfaction, the more it came up.
 The more I suppressed my frustrations with life, the more frustrated I became.
 Anger, sadness, grief, disappointment, shame – you name it – it was rising out of nowhere.
 What happened to my beloved yoga?
 It used to be my refuge, my escape.
 Now it was making me feel like shit.

 At this point, I shifted from practising exercise yoga to practising authentic yoga.
 I found a wise teacher who had experienced all this.
 She said it was ok.
 She said all was well.
-She encouraged me to let myself have these emotions instead of constantly stuffing them away.
+She encouraged me to let myself have these emotions instead of continually stuffing them away.
 She talked about the yoga mat being a sacred space.
 She talked about surrender and letting go of control.
 It was then that my focus shifted to what was happening inside my body, rather than the shape I was making.
-Then the penny finally dropped and it all made sense (I love it when people have this realisation after years of practise.
+Then the penny finally dropped, and it all made sense (I love it when people have this realisation after years of practice.
 They finally get it.)

 The process of yoga works from the periphery to the core, from the physical body to the innermost core of our essence.
 Yogis describe this map in terms of the five Koshas or bodily sheaths that must be peeled back for us to experience supreme bliss.
 The five koshas are: